 The McBride Sisters provide a vision of success in a competitive industry for all women, women of color in particular.
-Not only do they produce enjoyable wines, they draw attention to the fact that a “wine lifestyle” is a color-full one.
+Not only do they produce enjoyable wines, but they also draw attention to the fact that a “wine lifestyle” is a color-full one.
 Pleasure shared.

 Supporting black female business owners

 The sisters also give back with real funds and effort.
-Their She Can Thrive Professional Development Fund 2020 is doing the work of helping black female business owners not just survive, but thrive in the wine industry.
+Their She Can Thrive Professional Development Fund 2020 is doing the work of helping black female business owners not just survive but thrive in the wine industry.